Optimizing the eviction of code containers from disk

 Due to how S3-FIFO partitions its queue size into S and M, and eagerly moves things from S to M, it’s possible to run into cases where we need to insert an item into M, but M is already full of items, and none can be evicted due to the time constraint flag.
 Thus, the minimum size of the queue (for experiment purposes) needs to apply to M’s size instead of S3-FIFO’s size.
 Because of this, S3-FIFO with this adaptation needs to be bigger than its FIFO counterpart.
 To make things fair when evaluating S3-FIFO against FIFO, I increased the size of the FIFO queue to be the total size of S3-FIFO.

 The following is a table of the cache hit rates of all adaptations after running on the full 1.2TB of invocation data.
-I used different names in the code, so to link them to the adaptations I explained in this post:
+I used different names in the code, so to link them to the adaptations in this post:

 I used “naive” in the names purely because that was my first idea for an adaptation of S3-FIFO.
-There are multiple different adjustments that could’ve been made, and I list some of them at the end of this post.

 The following graph shows the cache hit rates for different amounts of data used for the experiment.
-The amount of invocation data is a bit weird, as I’m measuring in disk size of the text representation of invocations instead of measuring in # of invocations, but this was just the easiest way I found to get smaller partitions of invocation data to test with.
+The amount of invocation data is a bit weird, as I’m measuring in disk size of the text representation of invocations instead of measuring in # of invocations, but this was the quickest way I found to get smaller partitions of invocation data to test with.

 To understand how much the size of the cache influences the performance of the adaptations, I ran a series of experiments with varying cache sizes.
 I started with 1.1x the minimum cache size required for the experiment (to account for S3-FIFO’s higher cache size requirements), and ended up at 2x the minimum cache size required.